Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

 The future of Litecoin

-Litecoin’s market cap growth is not expected to slow down anytime soon which will lead to more and more businesses adopting the altcoin, either alongside bitcoin or as a complete replacement.
+Litecoin’s market cap growth is not expected to slow down anytime soon, which may lead to more and more businesses adopting the altcoin, either alongside bitcoin or as a complete replacement.

 Additionally, a lot of work is being carried out on improving the network Litecoin runs on, which will improve the speed at which transactions are verified even further and will, more importantly, allow Atomic Swaps.

-With new Litecoin ATMs being installed and a growing number of companies slowly making the switch to Litecoin, its future is looking brighter than ever.
+New Litecoin ATMs are being installed and a growing number of companies are slowly making the switch to Litecoin.
+Potential buyers should consider these developments before making decisions about purchasing LTC.

 With Litecoin joining the Lightning network, users will soon be able to participate in what is known as Atomic Cross-Chain Trading or Atomic Swaps for short.